wordbit/wordbit/content/posts/2021-04-30-spring-loaded.markdown

 <img src="/images/thumbs_up.png" align="left"> Instead of requiring users to download an app - looking at you Tile - this little tracker is seamlessly integrated into Apple's existing operating systems.

-On a macro level, AirTags create an ad hoc surveillance network by piggybacking off the location of millions of iPhone users wondering around in the world with Bluetooth turned on.
+On a macro level, AirTags create an ad-hoc surveillance network by piggybacking off the location of millions of iPhone users wondering around in the world with Bluetooth turned on.
 For the record, that's a lot.
 At least in areas where iPhones are popular.
 Despite how creepy this feature sounds, Apple worked the privacy angle hard.

 On a micro level, the ultra-wideband chip in Apple's newer devices allow you to find AirTags with fine-grained precision.
 These ecosystem-locked micro and macro technologies are a one-two punch to the competition - again, looking at you Tile.
 No, they aren't happy about it.